MarthaBog/Coursera---First-project/README.md

 8. Usually **member customer** prefers to rent a trip at about **1pm**, while **usual customer - at 2pm**

+### Conclusion

 With this in mind, I can answer the main question - How do annual members and casual riders use Cyclistic bikes differently?

-### Conclusion

 - Trip length and weekday preference are the main differences between annual members and casual riders.

-To make some advices, how to increase amount of member customers and make service more popular needs more data and analyze to get an answer.
+My recommendations to the team for increasing member's amount:
-- To make advices company need collect more data, not only about data and time, but maybe about prices, and at least get data, that includes whole year statistics, not only January-March period, because it is not enough to make a conclusion.
+1. Company need collect more data, not only about data and time, but maybe about prices, and at least get data, that includes whole year statistics, not only January-March period, to make reliable and actual conclusion.
+2. Also the data that was given to me includes stop station's name, and customer's gender, that can be used in the future too, surely.
+To understand whish stations are the most popular and increase amount of bikes there.
+3. Search for events and collaborate with companies that organize them, suggest bike service to clients and make them some discount.
+4. Use marketing strategies and discounts - for example, if clients purchase a three-month service package they get a cheaper offer.
-- Also the data that was given to me includes stop station's name, and customer's gender, we can use it in the future too, surely.
-To understand whish stations are the most popular, to increase about of bikes there or maybe change routes, where customers can ride.
-Use information about gender: for example, make different types of bike, differently for women and men, that make customer feel more comfortable.
+5. Use information about gender: for example, make different types of bike, differently for women and men, that make customer feel more comfortable (colors, physics comfort, size).
-- Also company can offer to customers some equipment.
-For example GPS or helmet that makes trip more safe and comfortable.
-They can offer some discounts and use digital equipment, like AI detectors, for following routes where people usually ride or make support chat, if somebody has a question or problems, this person can easily have a contact with company's support team.
+5. Also company can offer to customers some equipment.
+For example GPS or helmet or digital equipment, like AI detectors, for following routes where people usually ride or make support chat, if somebody has a question or problem.

 ### Links to Excel